bldavies/stravadata/README.md

 # stravadata

 stravadata is an R package providing convenient access to my [Strava](https://www.strava.com/) activity data.
+The package contains the following data frames.

+* `activities`: aggregate activity features.
+* `streams`: disaggregate activity streams.

+I obtain these data via the [Strava API](https://developers.strava.com).

-## Usage
+## Installation

-The public version of this package does not include any activity data.
+The public version of this package does not include any data.
 Users need to add their own.
 The steps for doing so are as follows.